 Fried chicken and pork chops are some of the most popular foods today.
 You can find these staple dishes from fast food chains to large restaurants.
-Better yet, a dish like pork chops is actually secretly a quick food to prepare.
+Better yet, a dish like pork chops is actually a quick food to prepare.
 If you cut or slice the pork chop in thin size pieces the preparation time actually decreases.
-Do you know how much time it takes or how long to deep fry pork chops?
+Do you know how much time it takes or how long it takes to deep fry pork chops?
 The answer could surprise you.

 Luckily you don’t have to master major culinary skills to cook a pork chop to perfection with the right taste and texture.
 As mentioned earlier, the major benefit of cooking pork chops is just how quickly they can cook.